Simprints/SID-Intent-Launcher/README.md

 Saved preset will be available in the "Presets" tab for future use.
 Just press "Use preset" to fill the fields with the values from the preset on the intent screen.

+### Custom intents

+When debugging integration different than LibSimprints custom intents can be used.
+To do that:
+1. On "Intent Launcher" press more icon and select "Custom intents"
+1. Input the intent action and extras
+   1. Extras must be in the format `key=value` one per line
+   1. There is no need to use quotes, commas or any other special characters
+1. Press launch
+1. Scroll down to see results
+   1. The call will also be added to history for future reference, but saving or reusing will not be available

 ## Building a new APK

 There are two ways to release a new APK: